iama3191/rock-paper-scissors-lizard-spock/README.md

 Call to action

 - The user's options are buttons for clicking.
-The style changed when the user hovers, the button looks pressed and with a highlight around it.
-This is to show what option is selected.
+The style changes when the user hovers, the button looks pressed and with a highlight around it.
+This is for showing what option is selected.

 - The 'help' and 'restart' buttons are icons that get bigger when they're on hover.
-This lets the user know that the buttons can be clicked.
+This shows to the user that the buttons can be clicked.

 - The 'next round' and 'play again' buttons have the same style and when they're on hover, the color and size change.
-To let the user know that he is in control of the next action.
+In this way, the user knows that he is in control of the next action.

 Imagery